EXPLAINER: How unusual to charge parents in school shooting?

 They’re charged with four counts of involuntary manslaughter, while Ethan, 15, is charged as an adult with murder, terrorism and other crimes.

-The Crumbley parents and their lawyers haven’t commented on the shooting or the charges.
+The Crumbley parents, who were taken into custody early Saturday, and their lawyers haven’t commented on the shooting or the charges.

 Here’s a look at the issues facing the parents: